Wholesale Services Price Index (WSPI)

 The sample is allocated to strata by revenue and selected based on probability proportional to size using Sequential Poisson sampling.

 Establishments selected for the WSPI survey typically report a maximum of six products from product categories that generate the most wholesale revenue for their business.
-These product categories were chosen based on typical business activities conducted in their industry.
+These product categories were chosen based on product wholesale revenue information reported in the AWTS survey or if this information is not available, on typical business activities conducted in their industry.
 Product classification is based on the North American Product Classification System (NAPCS) version 2017.
 Products from each category are chosen based on a judgmental sampling approach.
 Respondents select products that represent their wholesaling activity and meet the following criteria:

 Is a major annual wholesale revenue generator for their business within the requested product category,